polarch/Spherical-Harmonic-Transform/README.md

-# Spherical-Harmonic-Transform
+# Spherical Harmonic Transform Library
+---

-A collection of MATLAB routines for the Spherical Harmonic Transform and related manipulations in the spherical harmonic spectrum.
+#### A collection of MATLAB routines for the Spherical Harmonic Transform and related manipulations in the spherical harmonic spectrum.

 ---
 >    Archontis Politis, 2015